-Trip Type Description Cyclist Group Utilitarian Utilitarian Purposeful trips for day-to-day activities such as getting to and from work, school, errands, and general transportation.
+Trip Type Description Cyclist Group Purposeful trips for day-to-day activities such as getting to and from work, school, errands, and general transportation.
 Utilitarian trips are often made using the street network and direct routes.
-Touring Longer trips where cycling is the main mode of transportation for vacations and exploring new areas of the community.
+Mostly made by Group 1 cyclists, and sometimes Group 2 Touring Longer trips where cycling is the main mode of transportation for vacations and exploring new areas of the community.
 Trips vary from full day excursions to multi-day trips.
 Cyclists plan their trips in advance and are willing to spend money for accommodation and food at their destination point.
 Most often made by Groups 1 and 2 cyclists, sometimes Group 3 Recreational Trips generally for leisure purposes.
 Trips often be made on weekends as opposed to weekdays, and may be related to destinations of cultural or natural significance.
 Routes are often less direct than those for utilitarian or touring purposes, and often involve the use of secondary / local neighbourhood roads and off-road trails as part of their preferred network of routes.
 Most often made by Groups 2 and 3, sometimes Group 1